-Chlorophyll-a has not significantly increased over the course of data collection at Chestermere Lake (Tau = 0.14, p = 0.17).
-Chlorophyll-a trends are not correlated with TP trends over time (r = 0.14, p < 0.28).
+Chlorophyll-a has not significantly changed over the course of data collection at Chestermere Lake (Tau = 0.14, p = 0.18).
+Chlorophyll-a trends are not correlated with TP trends over time (r = - 0.15, p = 0.30).

-Figure 6.
-Chlorophyll-a concentrations measured between June and September over the long term sampling dates between 1983 and 2019 (n = 51).
+Figure 7.
+Monthly chlorophyll-a concentrations measured between June and September over the long term sampling dates between 1983 and 2020 (n = 50).
+The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+Line graph is overlain by TP concentrations.